 All proposed awnings must be submitted for ARC review and written approval.
 The awnings must be constructed of a material selected to blend in with the body color of the home.
-No stripes or patterns are permitted.
-The bottom edge of the valance must be straight in style, not decorative- no scallops, notches, etc. Awnings are not allowed on the front of the home.
+No stripes or patterns are permitted and valances are not allowed.
+Awnings are not allowed on the front of the home.